ndicupp/alx-project-nexus/README.md

 Swagger: http://localhost:8000/api/docs/

-## Collaboration Hub
+## Collaboration
-This project is designed with collaboration at its core.
+- Discord: #ProDevProjectNexus
-- **Frontend Integration:** API endpoints are documented via Swagger for seamless integration.
+- Frontend API users should refer to Swagger
-- **Discord:** Active participant in the `#ProDevProjectNexus` channel.

----
 *Created as part of the ProDev Backend Engineering Program - 2026.*